Curriculum & Requirements

 Students follow a programmatic sequence of clinical training of increasing complexity:

 1. In the first year, students prepare the foundations of clinical training by taking Introduction to Psychotherapy, two Assessment courses, and a course in Ethical and Professional Issues in Clinical Psychology.
-Formal supervised clinical practicum begins in the second year.
-Students are required to take Clinical Psychology Practicum (PSYC534) in both Years 2 and 3.
+Formal supervised clinical practicum training begins in the second year.
+Students are required to take Clinical Psychology Practicum (PSYC534) in both MA2 and PhD1 years.

 2. After completing two years of practicum training in the UBC Psychology Clinic (PSYC 534), students are required to do additional practica in community settings to broaden their clinical competencies.
 Before applying to residency, our program requires students to complete at least 300 hours of supervised practicum training in direct, face-to-face client contact, across all practicum experiences.
 Our program guideline is that students should obtain around 1,000 total practicum training hours (including direct contact, supervision, and indirect hours), consistent with the 2023 CPA Accreditation Standards.

 3. A year-long residency in a CPA- or APA-accredited setting must be completed prior to awarding of the PhD.
 Students must be approved by the clinical program as ready for internship before they are eligible to apply.
-Prior to applying, students must complete all required courses, their comprehensive exams, dissertation proposal, and must have all dissertation data collected.
+Prior to applying, students must complete all required courses, their comprehensive exams, and dissertation proposal.
+Students must also have their dissertation data collected prior to applying for residency so they will be in a position to complete the dissertation prior to beginning residency.
 For program approval to apply to residency, students must have completed the history of psychology requirement and must demonstrate broad-based competencies in relation to program objectives for clinical, professional, and scientific knowledge and skills.

 The Clinical program employs an apprenticeship approach to research training.
 Each student is selected for their compatibility of research interests with a faculty member.
 The major theoretical perspectives represented in faculty interests are behavioural, cognitive, social learning, interpersonal and neurocognitive.
 The student will work closely with their research supervisor throughout their graduate program on various research projects.